Water Use Regulations

 - Follow the alternate day watering schedule (even/odd):

 - If your address ends in an odd number, you may water on odd calendar dates: 1st, 3rd, 5th, etc.

 - If your address ends in an even number, you may water on even calendar dates: 2nd, 4th, 6th, etc.

 - Water should be used reasonably and productively at all times.

 - All water leaks from any water line, faucet, toilet, etc. must be repaired once detected.

-- Water must be kept from running off onto adjacent properties, public or private roadways, and streets.
+- Customers are to water efficiently, eliminating runoff onto adjacent properties, public or private roadways, driveways, bare ground, and streets.

 - Automatic shut-off nozzles must be used on hand-held hoses.

 - Washing vehicles must be done with a bucket and a hose with an automatic shut-off nozzle.

 - There shall be no use of water from fire hydrants, except for fire protection and approved construction purposes.